List of Jewish communities in the United Kingdom: Scotland

 There have been Jews in Scotland since the 17th century, if not earlier.
 Most Scottish Jews today are of Ashkenazi background who mainly settled in Edinburgh, then in Glasgow in the mid-19th century.
-According to the 2011 census, 5,887 Jews lived in Scotland; a decline of 8.7% from the 2001 census.
+According to the 2011 UK census, 5,887 Jews lived in Scotland; a decline of 8.7% from the 2001 census.
 The total population of Scotland at the time was 5,313,600, making Scottish Jews 0.1% of the population.